fenago/datastax-enterprise-cassandra/DS201-Exercises/md/09 VNodes - Solution.md

 # Steps

 ```
 1) Be sure neither of your nodes is running.
-Use the dsetool status command to check
+Use the nodetool status command to check
 their running status.
 If either is running, be sure to stop them using the nodetool
 stopdaemon command.
 ```